 Inversnaid Falls

 North of Ben Lomond but only accessibly by road via Loch Arklet, Inversnaid Falls is a pretty waterfall in Loch Lomond and the Trossachs National Park.
-I didn’t have quite enough time to make it here on my trip.
-But it’s definitely on my list for next time!
+I visited this spot when I hiked the West Highland Way – there’s a hotel here, too!

 The rocky summit of Ben A'an, looking towards the light and Loch Katrine in the Trossachs.